Saloniiiss/Resume_builder/README.md

 ## Quick Start
-Clone the repository and do following:
+Clone the repository or download the zip file and extract it and do following:

 # Install dependencies for server
 npm install